Stephen Floersheimer: Biography

 The son of Walter and Charlotte Floersheimer, was born in Berlin to Jewish parents, he fled to Belgium in 1933 and then on to his grandfather David Floersheimer (1873–1963) in the United States.
 After studies at Oxford and training at a bank, he moved with his family to Zurich, Switzerland in 1970.
-Stephen Floersheimer's 7 Grandchildren include David and Robert Rothschild, Carolyn, Andrea, John and Will Floersheimer.
+He had two children, Daniel Floersheimer and Barbara Floersheimer Rothschild.

 Philanthropist

 An avid fighter for justice and democracy he founded the Floersheimer Institute for Policy Studies, since 2007 called the Floersheimer studies, at the Hebrew University of Jerusalem in 1991, publishing studies in the field of society and governance in Israel.

 As an honorary doctorate in humanities from Yeshiva University, he established the Floersheimer Center for Constitutional Democracy at the Cardozo School of Law, for the understanding and improvement of modern democracies.
+The center is dedicated to tolerance and coexistence between Palestinians and Israelis, with an emphasis on majority and minority rights in Israel, and collaborates with other universities by editing essays.
+With a donation of $5 million, the center began its activities in 2000, addressing issues such as the status of Guantanamo Bay.

 He also founded the Walter Floersheimer Chair for Constitutional Law.